tylerpayne/mixnet/Readme.md

 	./tester
 ````

-You can inspect the output from each Between tests be sure to run
+You can inspect the output from each mixer and peeler in the process id labeled files in `/usr/etc/mixnet`.

+Between tests be sure to run

 ````C
 root$ make clean